biasenthusiast1/systematicbiasreduction/README.md

 ## Usage

-##### In order to obtain a less biased neural ranker on the proposed bias-aware loss function, one should replicate the following steps:
+#### In order to obtain a less biased neural ranker on the proposed bias-aware loss function, one should replicate the following steps:

+##### Creating the Dataset
 1. use `ARaB/documents_calculate_bias.py` script to calculate the bias level of the documents of the given collection.

 2. Creat a new training set which contains the amount of boolean ARaB for each document.